-- Email your essay including your list of activities in high school to BCTL@loras.edu.
+- Email the essay and activities resume to BCTL@loras.edu.

 - 2 recommendations (from non-family members) who can speak to your faith commitment and leadership qualities.
 Recommenders should submit their letter and form using the Online Reference Form button below.

 For additional information feel free to please contact Dr. Amanda Osheim at firstname.lastname@example.org or 563.588.7506.